-In the third quarter of 2019 there were no material changes and events which negatively impacted the Bank's reputation.
-The risk level is assessed as Low, similar to its assessment in the first and second quarters of 2019.
+In the second quarter of 2019 there were no events which negatively impacted the Bank's reputation.
+The risk level is assessed as Low, similar to its assessment in the first quarter of 2019 and in the 2018 report.

-In the third quarter of 2019, as part of the annual process for approval of all policy documents, Bank management and the Board of Directors approved multiple Bank policy documents with regard to risk management and control, including: Credit policy (update to risk appetite), operational risk policy, settlement policy and legal risk policy.
+In the second quarter of 2019, as part of the annual process for approval of all policy documents, Bank management and the Board of Directors approved multiple Bank policy documents with regard to risk management and control, including: General framework policy for risk management and control (master policy) and policy for business-strategic risk management.